 If your sinusitis is caused by underlying issues like allergies, dental infections, and fungal and bacterial infections, then treating those conditions might lead to the improvement of your chronic sinusitis.
 Common prescription medicines used to treat Chronic Sinusitis include steroids to treat inflammation, and a course of antibiotics or fungal medication to treat infections.
 However, for a sizeable number of patients, even prescription medication might not be effective.
 For the patients who need surgical intervention, consulting with a skilled ears, nose, and throat surgeon or sinusitis specialist can be the key to finding a definitive treatment for a case of chronic sinusitis.

-Surgery for Sinusitis
+Surgery For Sinusitis (FESS)

 Functional Endoscopic Sinus Surgery (FESS) is widely considered to be an effective surgical treatment for chronic sinusitis.
 Using a small imaging device called an endoscope, your surgeons can examine the inside of your nose and perform the surgery without making a single visible incision outside the nose.
 FESS’s main function is removing bone and tissue to create a wider opening in the sinuses to improve drainage.

-HPCS has a number of fellowship trained sinus specialists in their team, ready to treat conditions like sinusitis with the skill and finesse required.
+My Houston Surgeons has a number of fellowship trained sinus specialists in their team, ready to treat conditions like sinusitis with the skill and finesse required.
 Our team is highly trained in a wide variety surgical treatments concerning sinus and nasal disorders, so you can rest assured that your treatment for Chronic Sinusitis will be the one best suited for your health and full recovery.

 Additionally, to learn more about sinus, read the following blogs.
 They provide surgery tips, reasons to finally book the procedure and also the most common medical conditions that a sinus surgeon can treat.